Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 7. Validity Period

-A sanction letter is usually valid for a specific period.
-Borrowers should verify the validity date and complete necessary formalities before the approval expires.
+Every sanction letter has a validity period.
+Borrowers should verify the expiry date and complete necessary formalities before the approval expires.

 Difference Between a Sanction Letter and Loan Disbursement